sergeivisotsky/docx-parser/README.md

 ```
 * Open app.properties file
 * In this file setup your FTP and database credentials
-* Change property's "spring.datasource.driverClassName" value to your database driver class name
+* Change property's `spring.datasource.driverClassName` value to your database driver class name
-* Change property's "spring.datasource.url" value to your database name and port
+* Change property's `spring.datasource.url` value to your database name and port
 * Next set your database username and password
-* Change property's "spring.jpa.hibernate.ddl-auto" value to create-drop if you want to drop the table after program is stopped of update if not
+* Change property's `spring.jpa.hibernate.ddl-auto` value to create-drop if you want to drop the table after program is stopped of update if not
-* Change property's "spring.jpa.hibernate.dialect" value to your database SQL dialect
+* Change property's `spring.jpa.hibernate.dialect` value to your database SQL dialect
 * Open file log4j.properties
 * Change path to your log file "log4j.appender.file.File"
+* To create executable .war achieve perform `mvn clean package` command

 INFO: Example .docx to parse as well as unarchived .docx are located in /resources/static/docs folder and template.docx file should be located on the FTP server.